-PLAINTIFF vs. CIVIL ACTION NO DEFENDANT AD INTERIM STIPULATION FOR /ALUE, FRCP SUPPLEMENTAL F(1) has filed a Conliability as owner and operator, with respectoccurred on or about, of, of n, as owner and operator of the M/V nplaint for exoneration from, or limitation of its ct to demands arising out of a casualty which n the River at or near Mile, and the consequent damage. court order due appraisement to be made of essel and its pending freight, if any, and that a ge for loss, damage, expense, or injury by, or m to appear before the commissioner to be proof of their claims, and to answer the ction issue restraining the commencement or occeedings, except in compliance with the or legal proceedings of any nature in ar interim stipulation for value as security nencement or prosecution of all suits, actions ny other court and wishes to provide an ad for claimants pending the determination by st in the vessel and its pending freight, if any. the date the complaint was filed, that the days after the entry of an order confirming or value of its interest as determined by stipulation for value in that amount.
+PLAINTIFF vs. CIVIL ACTION NO DEFENDANT AD INTERIM STIPULATION FOR V /ALUE, FRCP SUPPLEMENTAL F(1) has filed a Con liability as owner and operator, with respect occurred on or about, o, o, o n, as owner and operator of the M/V aplaint for exoneration from, or limitation of its of to demands arising out of a casualty which in the, and the consequent damage. court order due appraisement to be made of essel and its pending freight, if any, and that a ge for loss, damage, expense, or injury by, or in to appear before the commissioner to be proof of their claims, and to answer the ction issue restraining the commencement or occeedings, except in compliance with the or legal proceedings of any nature in ar interim stipulation for value as security nencement or prosecution of all suits, actions by other court and wishes to provide an ad for claimants pending the determination by st in the vessel and its pending freight, if any. the date the complaint was filed, that the days after the entry of an order confirming or value of its interest as determined be stipulation for value in that amount.
 This all claims in the limitation proceeding.
-Su the court and agrees to abide by all orde pay the amount awarded by the final judgr court if appealed, to the extent of \$ , Surety, having an office and undertake in the sum of AND interest at six (6%) percent per annum from plaintiff will pay into the court within fourteen by the report of the commissioner, the amount of the commissioner, or will file a bond or ad interim stipulation will stand as security for rety hereby submits itself to the jurisdiction of resty of the court, interlocutory and final, and to ment rendered by this court or by an appellate, with interest at six (6%) percent per led, unless plaintiff in the meantime pays into interest in the vessel and its pending freight or ent this ad interim stipulation will be void.
+Suffice court and agrees to abide by all order pay the amount awarded by the final judgr court if appealed, to the extent of \$, Surety, having an office and undertake in the sum of AND interest at six (6%) percent per annum from plaintiff will pay into the court within fourteen by the report of the commissioner, the amount by the commissioner, or will file a bond or ad interim stipulation will stand as security for rety hereby submits itself to the jurisdiction of resty of the court, interlocutory and final, and to ment rendered by this court or by an appellate, with interest at six (6%) percent per led, unless plaintiff in the meantime pays into ment this ad interim stipulation will be void.

 Principal

 BY:

 Surety

 BY:

 STATE OF

+, 20, before me appeared lly known, who after being first duly sworn, did, a corporation organized under, and is authorized to execute the n behalf of, and acknowledged eed of the said corporation.

 NOTARY PUBLIC

 My Commission Expires:

 STATE OF

 On the day of , to me personally known he read the foregoing Ad Interim Stip thereof, and has executed same as his , 20, before me appeared , who after being first duly sworn, did state that ulation for Value and understands the contents free act and deed.

 IN TESTIMONY WHEREOF, I have the day and year first above written. nave hereunto set my hand and notarial seal on

 NOTARY PUBLIC

 My Commission Expires: